-Where Edward lines up in the contest of sinned versus sinner determines how the play is eventually received.
-And the ability for the play to command both sides of the spectrum here was evident when I prompted my class to litigate.
+Where we place Edward in the contest of sinned versus sinner determines how the play is eventually received.
+Its ability to divide was evident when I prompted my class to litigate.

 “This is civil war.
 Choose your side”, I said, “and argue your case in prosecution or defence”.